 There is limited data supporting the anti-depressant and anti-fungal properties of acerola cherries.
 It is unclear if they can also boost athletic endurance and treat any gastrointestinal issues.

+Additionally, it can act as a natural remedy when it comes to aiding digestion, helping with weight loss and boosting heart health (9).
 These are the few important benefits of acerola cherries.
 As discussed, these cherries have an impressive nutritional profile.
 Let us explore the same in the next section.

 Nutrition Profile Of Acerola Cherries